-The CLD Adult Learning Team assessed 900 learners in the year 22/23 (which included over 600 Ukrainian Learners).
-The assessment learners were either offered a class or sign-posted to the most appropriate provider for their ESOL needs.
-The Adult Learning team has delivered 197 classes at an average of 45 classes per term.
-That is an average of 150 learners per term receiving a minimum of 2 classes per week.
-The classes range from pre-beginner to preintermediate.
-In addition to our mainstream classes, we have offered additionality of walk and talks, employability short courses and x2 ESOL for the Care Sector which has resulted in all but 1 participant either getting employment or a paid placement.
+The CLD Adult Learning Team assessed 900 learners in the year 22/23 from (which included over 600 Ukrainian Learners) the assessment learners were either offered a class or sign posted to the most appropriate provider for their ESOL needs.
+The Adult Learning team have delivered 197 classes at an average of 45 classes per term.
+That's an average of 150 learners per term receiving a minimum of 2 classes per week.
+The classes range from pre beginner to pre intermediate, in addition to our mainstream classes we have offered additionality of walk and talks, employability short courses and 2 x ESOL for the Care Sector which has resulted in all but 1 participant either getting employment or a paid placement.